 Carlos joined Watsi on November 9th, 2015.
-Four years ago, Carlos became the 2490th member to automatically support a new Watsi patient every month.
-Since then, 3,982 more people have become monthly donors!
-Carlos' most recent donation supported Sorn, an elderly woman from Cambodia, to fund skin cancer treatment.
+Five years ago, Carlos joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Carlos' most recent donation supported Sophat, a 28-year-old mechanic from Cambodia, to fund a myringoplasty so he can hear well.

 Sorn is a 75-year-old rice farmer from Cambodia.
 She has three sons, two daughters, and six grandchildren.
 She enjoys taking care of her grandchildren and visiting the pagoda.
 Sorn has a growing mass in her lower eyelid which has been diagnosed as basal cell carcinoma.
 Her neighbor encouraged her to come to Watsi's Medical Partner Children's Surgical Centre (CSC) to see if she could be treated.
 Fortunately, on September 23rd, surgeons at CSC will perform excision and skin flap procedure to remove the growth.
 Now, she needs help to fund this $657 procedure.
 Sorn said, "I really hope after this surgery I feel better and am comfortable again."